eclipse-tractusx/tutorial-resources/mxd/backend-service/README.md

 ## API Details Summary

-Backend Service is used to validate the transfer.
-It has the following APIs.
+The Backend Service is used to simulate a data source or sink enabling the transfer of data and supporting the validation of the end-to-end process.
+It has the following APIs:
 - [Contents API](#contents-api)
 - [Transfer API](#transfer-api)